Efficient Implementation of Relativistic Coupled Cluster Linear Response Theory in Combination with Perturbation Sensitive Natural Spinors and Cholesky Decomposition Treatment of Two-electron Integrals: Results and Discussion

-The dynamic polarizabilities of I$_2$ computed at three frequencies, $\omega = 0.07198$, $0.07669$, and $0.14014$ a.u., are summarized in Table~\ref{tab:table1}, allowing a systematic assessment of the performance of our X2CMP implementation against reference four-component (4c) results and available experimental data.
+Table~\ref{tab:table1} summarizes the dynamic polarizabilities of I$_2$ computed at three frequencies, $ 0.07198$, $0.07669$, and $0.14014$ a.u., allowing a systematic assessment of the performance of our X2CMP implementation against 4c results and available experimental data.
 Across all three frequencies, the X2CMP-CC results obtained with the smaller s-aug-dyall.v2z basis set are in excellent agreement with the corresponding 4c-CC values, with deviations in the mean polarizability $\alpha$ typically within 0.1--0.2 a.u.
 This close correspondence validates the fidelity of the X2CMP approach in reproducing four-component relativistic effects at a reduced computational cost.
 Notably, for $\omega = 0.07198$ a.u., both the 4c-CC and X2CMP-CC methods yield $\alpha_{\perp} = 56.8$ a.u., $\alpha_{\parallel} = 115.9$ a.u., and $\bar{\alpha} = 76.5$ a.u. with the smaller basis, demonstrating near-perfect agreement between the two formalisms.
-Upon upgrading to the larger d-aug-dyall.v4z basis set, both the 4c-CC and X2CMP-CC results shift modestly but consistently.
+Upon going to the larger d-aug-dyall.v4z basis set, both the 4c-CC and X2CMP-CC results shift modestly but consistently.
 For instance, at $\omega = 0.07198$ a.u., the mean polarizability decreases slightly from 76.5 to 76.2 (4c-CC) and from 76.5 to 75.4 (X2CMP-CC), indicating a mild basis set sensitivity.
 The X2CMP-CC values with the larger basis remain in close agreement with the 4c-CC counterparts, with differences not exceeding 1.0 a.u. in $\bar{\alpha}$ across all frequencies considered.
-It is worth noting the anomalous behavior exhibited by the X2C-HF and X2C-B3LYP methods at $\omega = 0.07669$ a.u., where $\alpha_{\parallel}$ takes unphysically large values of $-97.3$ and $75.4$ a.u., respectively.
-The strongly negative $\alpha_{\parallel}$ for X2C-HF near this frequency is a hallmark of a near-resonance condition, wherein the applied frequency approaches an electronic excitation energy of the molecule, causing a divergence in the linear response.
-The coupled-cluster methods, by contrast, exhibit well-behaved and physically consistent polarizabilities across all three frequencies, underscoring the importance of an adequate treatment of electron correlation for reliable dynamic polarizability predictions in heavy-element systems such as I$_2$.
-Comparing with the experimental values of Maroulis~\cite{maroulis1997electrooptical}, the CC-level methods systematically underestimate $\bar{\alpha}$ at all three frequencies.
-At $\omega = 0.07198$ a.u., the experimental value is $86.8 \pm 2.2$ a.u., while the best X2CMP-CC result (with d-aug-dyall.v4z) yields $75.4$ a.u. a discrepancy of approximately 11 a.u.
+It is worth noting the anomalous behavior exhibited by the X2C-HF and X2C-B3LYP methods at $\omega = 0.07669$ a.u., where $\alpha_{\parallel}$ shows large deviating values of $-97.3$ and $75.4$ a.u., respectively.
+The strongly negative $\alpha_{\parallel}$ for X2C-HF near this frequency is a signature of a near-resonance condition, wherein the applied frequency approaches an electronic excitation energy of the molecule, causing a divergence in the linear response.
+The coupled-cluster methods, by contrast, exhibit physically consistent polarizabilities across all three frequencies, underscoring the importance of an adequate treatment of electron correlation for reliable dynamic polarizability predictions in heavy-element systems such as I$_2$.
+Compared with the experimental values of Maroulis~,\cite{maroulis1997electrooptical} the CC-level methods systematically underestimate $\bar{\alpha}$ at all three frequencies.
+At $\omega = 0.07198$ a.u., the experimental value is $86.8 \pm 2.2$ a.u., while the best X2CMP-CC result (with d-aug-dyall.v4z) yields $75.4$ a.u., a discrepancy of approximately 11 a.u.
 A similar systematic gap is observed at the other two frequencies.
-This underestimation may be attributed to truncation of the cluster operator at the singles and doubles level, incomplete treatment of basis-set superposition effects, or limitations in the underlying relativistic Hamiltonian.
-Further improvement could be anticipated by incorporating triple corrections or by employing even larger basis sets.
+This underestimation may be attributed to the truncation of the cluster operator at the singles and doubles level, or to the neglect of vibrational effects in the calculations.
+Further investigation of these effects is outside the scope of the present study.